GameServerManagers/LinuxGSM-Docs/Troubleshooting.md

 # Start issues

-LGSM servers are designed to work out of the box.
+LinuxGSM servers are designed to work out of the box.
 However, if your server is unable to start, this can have multiple reasons.
 Some are user based, some are distro based.
 Here are some ways of diagnosing it.

 Note: (example) `./gameserver details` will provide you with relevant information and save you some time.
 See [[details]]